-BOJ's Funo calls for structural reforms to boost Japan's weak inflation
+BOJ's Funo says bank no longer setting deadline for inflation target

 Japan's rapidly ageing population means the demand outlook for goods and services will slacken, so companies must cut excess output capacity and put their human resources to better use, he said.

-"Japan's economy still has room to raise productivity when seen from a global perspective," Funo said in a speech to business leaders in Sapporo, northern Japan, on Wednesday.
+"Japan's economy still has room to raise productivity when seen from a global perspective," Funo said.

 To ease the pain from such streamlining efforts, Japan needs a growth strategy to promote innovation and create new business opportunities, he said.

-For instance, the government can help companies develop attractive new goods and services, and bring them to consumers beyond the reach of these businesses, he added.
+For instance, the government can help companies develop attractive new goods and services, he added.

 Japan must also take steps to promote job mobility, while companies should cut excess services or overlapping operations to cope with labour shortages, he said.